But consumers also say technology hasn’t quite caught up with their desires.

-Patients in Michigan, for instance, can visit a doctor almost immediately—wherever they are, on their own device—through Spectrum Health Now, an on-demand health care service.
+Patients in Michigan, for instance, can visit a doctor almost immediately—wherever they are, on their own device—through the Spectrum Health app, an on-demand health care service.

-Someone with any one of about 20 low-acuity ailments—cough, cold, flu, sinus problems, rashes, digestive issues and such—can schedule a virtual appointment 24 hours a day, 365 days a year, said Joe Brennan, one of the creators of Spectrum Health Now.
+Someone with any one of about 20 low-acuity ailments—cough, cold, flu, sinus problems, rashes, digestive issues and such—can schedule a virtual appointment 24 hours a day, 365 days a year, said Joe Brennan, one of the creators of the video visit service.

 For someone who wants to see a doctor immediately, the average wait time is just 15 minutes.

 “A big differentiator in our service is these services are open to anyone in the state of Michigan,” including non-Spectrum Health patients, Brennan said.
 “And we’ll even send the patient’s after-visit notes to their primary care physician, regardless of who they are.
 The objective is to provide the best care possible.”

 Virtual care at Spectrum Health, which began in 2015, treats low-acuity ailments and also offers virtual appointments with lactation consultants to help new mothers with breastfeeding.

 But virtual appointments aren’t the only digital health technologies that 21st century consumers can enjoy.

 Spectrum Health has an improved app called MyChart, which allows patients to send secure, direct messages to their doctors and quickly look up prescription information.

 Users can also view lab results and oversee health care matters involving a spouse or child.